-Ris sk categories Main risk items A: Risks related to individual investments Risks associated with real estate investment Investment risk (real estate investments, strategic investments (M&A), etc.) Risks associated with strategic investment (M&A) and new businesses

-B: External risk external factors 3.
-Risks associated with market changes4.
+Risk categories Main risk items A: Investment risks Risks related to individual investments (real estate investments, strategic investments (M&A), etc.) Risks associated with real estate investment Risks associated with strategic investment (M&A) and new businesses B: External risks Risks related to external factors influencing business 3.
+Risks associated with market changes 4.
 Risks generated by changes in economic conditions 5.
-Risks generated by changes in political/social conditions/systems (law, tax systems, accounting, others) 6.
-Risks due to lagging behind in innovation and changes in the structure of society related to the business C: Disaster risk Risks generated by disasters that have a large impact on customers and business continuity 7.
-Risks related to disasters (earthquakes, typhoons, floods, tsunamis, volcanic eruptions, major fires, epidemics of infectious diseases, etc.) that have a major impact on customers and business continuity 8.
-Risks related to the violation of laws and ordinances 9.
-Risks related to quality defects D: Internal occurring at the risk Company and each group company occurring at the 10.
-Risks related to occurrence of information system crisis . , 11.
+Risks generated by changes in political/social conditions/systems (laws and regulations, tax systems, accounting, others) 6.
+Risks due to lagging behind in innovation and changes in the structure of society related to the business C: Disaster risks Risks generated by disasters that have a large impact on customers and business continuity 7.
+Risks related to disasters (earthquakes, typhoons, floods, tsunamis, volcanic eruptions, major fires, epidemics of infectious diseases, etc.) that have a major impact on customers and business continuity Operational risks occurring at the Company and each group company 8.
+Risks related to the violation of laws and ordinances D: Internal risks 9.
+Risks related to quality defects 10.
+Risks related to occurrence of information system crisis 11.
 Risks from inadequate responses to matters related to human resources 12.
 Risks related to occurrence of fraud and negligence

-[□] Special Feature: Response to the Task Force on Climate-related Financial Disclosures (TCFD)
+[☐] Special Feature: Response to the Task Force on Climate-related Financial Disclosures (TCFD)